Mass media in Cambodia: Cable television providers

-Cambodian Television in the future
+Cambodian television in the future

 In 2015, Cambodian television is scheduled to switched to Digital Video Broadcasting (Terrestrial) DVB-T at the recommendation of ASEAN.
 Currently, only PPCTV provided the First DVB-T services in Cambodia which began offering services in May 2011, is offering DVB-T broadcasting in Cambodia.

-There are also a couple of entrepreneurs that have plans of bringing more to the television networks associated with MNBT and CTOWN daily.
+There are also a couple of entrepreneurs who have plans of bringing more to the television networks associated with MNBT and CTOWN daily.

-Since 2013 Kantar Media has conducted Television Measurement, however it is not an officially recognized standard in Cambodia.
+Since 2013 Kantar Media has conducted television measurement, however it is not an officially recognized standard in Cambodia.

-There have been questions how independent it is since they were hired to work directly for specific stations and not as a transparent third party.

-Contradictory data have been released by multiple stations raising the issue of potential bias or manipulation of data, but it is not clear where this problem comes from.

-Other existing research and advertising agencies have been providing similar measurement services for many years and continue to operate with more extensive data available.

-Digital Media Publishing
+Digital media publishing

 S A B A Y is a Cambodian Internet media company based in Phnom Penh.
 The firm is a social news and entertainment company with a focus on digital media.
 Sabay was founded in 2007, originally known for IT company and online game publisher, the company has grown into a News media and technology company providing coverage on a variety of topics including Entertainment, Social, Sport, DIY, Women, Food, Social and Magazine.